Perspective | Knocking Putin’s teams off the sports stage leaves him exposed to his own people

 Russia analyst David Satter — the author of the book “The Less You Know, The Better You Sleep” about Putin’s rise and who examined his regime closely for years before he was expelled — believes all of Putin’s wars are strategic attempts to placate Russians for his kleptocracy by “consolidating the population around various military adventures.”

-Barring Russian teams from sports arenas will break through and speak to the Russian population in a uniquely powerful if regrettable way.
-It leaves Putin uncovered, reminds Russians of his genuine unsavoriness in the eyes of the world.
-The most angering thing about strongmen is that they blot out culture and replace it with personal cult — and Putin has blotted his country’s glorious culture, from its fine arts to its ballet-based athleticism, with his emphasis on brute strength.
+Barring Russian teams from sports arenas will break through and speak to the Russian population in a uniquely powerful, if regrettable, way.
+It leaves Putin uncovered, reminding Russians of his genuine unsavoriness in the eyes of the world.
+The most angering thing about strongmen is that they blot out culture and replace it with personal cult, and Putin has blotted his country’s glorious culture, from its fine arts to its ballet-based athleticism, with his emphasis on brute strength.
 Look again at those absurd videos of Putin practicing judo — the aging, chill-faced little man taking an ungainly roll.
 See how heavily he breathes and how he unstably struggles to rise.
 Understand how much sports exhibitions matter to Putin — as long as no one looks too closely.

 Declarations like FIFA’s will penetrate his total control of the media and cause Russians to look more closely at him.
 There is no propagandizing this playing field ostracism, no explaining away the sports world’s recoil from him.
 “Most ordinary Russians have a very limited and distorted picture of what’s happening in Ukraine,” Kasparov says.
 “But things like FIFA banning Russia will make them look around.”
 Banking sanctions are one kind of check, but there is deep emotion in a ban from the world’s largest arenas that will reach not just oligarchs but ordinary people as a statement of universally revolted sensibilities.
 It takes a special rage to refuse to play with someone at all.